Make-School-Courses/ARCHIVE-DS-3-Deep-Learning/ReadMe.md

-# DS 3: Neural Networks & Deep Learning
+# ARCHIVE - DS 3: Neural Networks & Deep Learning

+## NOTE: This repo is no longer maintained

 ## Course Schedule